 You can also visit HIV.gov's Positive Spin or CDC's HIV Treatment Works campaign to view stories of how people living with HIV are taking their HIV medication every day.

-What Are Some Challenges You Might Face Taking Your HIV Medication Every Day?
+What Are Some Challenges I Might Face Taking My HIV Medication Every Day?

 Other factors can make it difficult to take your HIV medications every day, including: